Antonio Brown: Oakland Raiders

-On September 4, Brown was fined a combined $54,000 by general manager Mike Mayock due to unexcused absences and missing two team practice sessions.
+The same day Brown announced his helmet change, he was fined $54,000 by the Raiders organization for violating team rules, mainly due to unexcused absences and missing team practice sessions.
 Brown posted the letter of his fines on Instagram, a move that was scrutinized around the league.
-The following day, Brown confronted Mayock and had a verbal altercation, with reports stating that Brown called Mayock a "cracker", which Brown later denied.
+The following day, Brown confronted Raiders general manager Mike Mayock and had a verbal altercation, with reports stating that Brown called Mayock a "cracker", which Brown later denied.
 It was also reported that Brown threatened to hit Mayock, and had to be held back by several teammates, including linebacker Vontaze Burfict.
 Afterwards, he punted a football and said to Mayock "fine me for that".

 On September 6, Brown showed up at a Raiders' team meeting and made an emotional apology for his actions.
 When head coach Jon Gruden was asked if Brown would play in Week 1 against the Denver Broncos, he replied "That's the plan.
 Yes."
 Later that day, Brown read a 20-second statement that read "I'm excited to be out here today.
 I apologized to my teammates and the organization.
 Enough talk, man.
 I'm excited to be out here with my teammates.
 I'm grateful for all the fans.
 I'm excited to be a part of the Raiders and see you guys soon."

 However, less than a day later on September 7, Brown demanded his release from the Raiders after they voided the guaranteed money in his contract.
 Brown was released by the Raiders later that day, just hours before his 2019 salary would have become guaranteed.
 Prior to his release, the Raiders fined Brown $215,000 due to his altercation with Mayock.